paul-hammant/tbd/content/game-changers/index.md

 A mission a year or so before that for UK retailer Dixons, saw Sam and Dave accumulate a number of other DevOps emergent practices, they'd get to reuse and refine on the AOL mission.

+## HP LaserJet Book (2012)

+Gary Gruver, Mike Young, and Pat Fulghum wrote
+[A Practical Approach To Large Scale Agile Development](https://www.amazon.com/dp/0321821726) to describe the multi-year transformation programme in the HP LaserJet Firmware division.
+In 2008, there were over 400 engineers dotted around the world working on over 10 million lines of printer firmware code in the HP LaserJet Firmware division.
+There were 10+ long-lived release feature branches (one for each product variant), with 1 week required for a build and 6 weeks required for manual regression testing.
+The engineers spent 25% of their time working on product support i.e. merging features between branches and only 5% of their time on new features.

+ For the next couple of years, HP committed to a huge investment in Trunk Based Development and Continuous Integration.
+All product variants were re-architected as a single product on Git master, per-variant features extracted into XML config files, all engineers worldwide were given the same virtual machine for development, and a huge multi-tier continuous build process was fully automated in-house.
+The results were outstanding, with build time reduced to 1 hour and manual testing replaced with a 24 hour fully automated test suite including printing test pages.
+10-15 builds could be produced a day, engineers spent 5% of their time not 25% on product support and 40% of their time not 5% of their time on new features.
+That is an 8x increase in productivity for 400 engineers.

 ## PlasticSCM's semantic merge (2013)

 Plastic's semantic diff and merge capability was launched in April 2013